 22. Bill.com – an easy-to-use accounting software

-Bill.com is an accounting software serving small and medium-sized companies and accounting firms.
+Bill.com is an accounting software for invoicing serving small and medium-sized companies and accounting firms.
 They focus on credit and expense management, bill automation, and simplifying accounts payable.
 It integrates with QuickBooks, Xero, and Sage Intacct.
 Bill.com was founded in San Jose, California, in 2006.
 Pricing starts at $79/user/month for businesses and $49 for accountants.

 23. Sage Business Cloud Accounting – a multi-purpose accounting software